 What are the current recommendations for people with CF during this pandemic?

-We recommend checking the Cystic Fibrosis Foundation's Q&A website for weekly updates.
+We recommend checking the Cystic Fibrosis Foundation's Q&A website for frequent updates.

-When will clinics be open again?
+What is the status on clinics opening?
 Will they look the same?
 What about PFTs?

 All visitors to Cincinnati Children’s (patients, parents, family members, employees) will be screened when they enter the building.
 All visitors and employees are required to wear a mask, which will be provided, at all times at Cincinnati Children’s.
 Homemade cloth masks are acceptable for patients and families.
 Allow extra time for clinic visits to accommodate these screens.